-- If there is a need to delay the labour for 24 to 48 hours to treat other underlying conditions such as corticosteroid treatment (lungs of the foetus are treated).
+- If there is a need to delay the labour for 24 to 48 hours to treat other underlying conditions such as corticosteroid treatment (this is done to treat the lungs of the foetus).

-Although nifedipine works wonder for most of the women, by delaying the preterm labour, it has a few side effects like many other medicines.
-Usually, it is believed to inflict no damage or side effects on mother or on her child with an exception to serious medical cases.
+Although nifedipine works wonders for most women by delaying the preterm labour, it has a few side effects like many other medicines.
+Usually, it is believed to inflict no damage or side effects on the mother or her child, with the exception of serious medical cases.
 Following are some of the common side effects of taking nifedipine during pregnancy: